 In Most Cases, No Attorney Fees Unless We Get Results

-For most trust and will dispute cases, you will pay no attorney fees unless we get you results.
+For most trust disputes and will contest cases, you will pay no attorney fees unless we get you results.
 We will review your information, answer your questions, and determine if you have a case at no cost to you.
 Call us anytime—24/7—or fill out our free online form right now to speak with a member of our Fair Share Lawyers team.

 Your consultation and case evaluation are always free and confidential.
 For cases where power of attorney has been abused, a no “fee” arrangement may be available depending on the specific facts and circumstances surrounding each case.